Trapped particle evolution driven by residual gas collisions: Validation of the Energy Distribution Evolution Model

-{Using the shortest hold time ($t_0 = 0.7$ seconds) CDF interpolation shown in Fig.~\ref{GPR_vs_Experiment} as the initial distribution, we used Eqn.~\ref{Model_CDF} to numerically calculate the CDF predicted by the model for different times $t = t_e - t_0$, where the $t_e$ are the run times of the experimental data.
+{As an input, our distribution evolution model in Eqn. \ref{ModelExpression} requires a PDF.
+However, as we have explained in the previous section, converting the experimental data directly to a PDF results in an unphysical distribution.
+We therefore smooth our shortest hold time ($t_0 = 0.7$ seconds) CDF using GPR, and differentiate the result to obtain an initial distribution $f(t_0)$.
+We then use Eqn.~\ref{Model_CDF} along with $P_t$ obtained from quantum scattering calculations to numerically calculate the CDF predicted by the model for different times $t = t_e - t_0$, where the $t_e$ are the run times of the experimental data.
 We evaluated the series in Eqn. \ref{Model_CDF} up to the fourth order heating term, which has a contribution of less than 0.1\% for the time scales considered.
 Higher order terms are even smaller and were neglected.}\\